 Here’s our round up the baby gear we plan on using and why we selected it.
 The general criteria we used were the following: will it make our life easier? does it have good reviews? is it gender neutral? is it a good value? would we still like it years down the road if we have another baby?

 +Clothes: Since our baby’s sex is a surprise, it has curbed the baby clothing shopping that I would love to be doing.
-We’re planning on stocking up on basic onsies (both short sleeved and long sleeved) and a few fun onsies (like this one from J.Crew for a little boy or this one for a little girl).
+We’re planning on stocking up on basic onsies (both short sleeved and long sleeved) and a few fun onsies.
 Also high on the wardrobe list are Freshly Picked Moccasins.
 The little leather moccasins are gender neutral, made in the USA, and a really great brand that I am happy to support.
-I’m still on the hunt for little newborn beanies, but I’ve found cute gender neutral socks at Gap & Old Navy.
+I’m still on the hunt for little newborn beanies, but I’ve found cute gender neutral socks at Old Navy.

 Before I forget, I created a handy printable checklist of over 70+ baby gear items we have used during our first year.
 You can download the FREE checklist below.